Idehed/Recipe-foods-P4/README.md

 # NourishNShare
-The NourishNSHare is a website for people looking for different types of recipes.
-Here you can share your recipes, and you also can like and comment on a recipe that you find intersting or have opinions to.
+The NourishNShare is a website for people looking for different types of recipes.
+Here you can share your recipes, like and comment on a recipe that you find interesting or have opinions on.